Security

 Make provenance machine-checkable

 Teams struggle when provenance is narrative-only in PR text.
 Convert policy into checks that can fail builds.
-For example, require a provenance section in the PR template and fail if the section is missing for medium and high risk labels.
+Require a provenance section in the PR template and fail if the section is missing for medium and high risk labels.

 Practical enforcement pattern